Will Deer Move With Frost On The Ground

 To make the most of such opportunities, a hunter must come prepared to weather whatever mother nature throws their way.
 Most importantly, this includes dressing adequately for the weather at hand.

-Furthermore, layering clothing when departing for a hunt of this nature is extremely important, as is wearing thermal underwear or any comparable base layer.
+Furthermore, layering clothing when departing for a hunt is extremely important, as is wearing thermal underwear or any comparable base layer.

 It is also advisable to pack your outer layers of clothing in a pack when walking to the stand before putting them on after reaching your destination.

-This prevents you from sweating excessively under the increased warmth of a heavy outer layer of clothing when walking through various terrain.
+This prevents you from sweating excessively under the increased warmth of a heavy outer layer of clothing when walking through various terrains.

 This bears consideration because breaking a sweat while walking to the stand can severely damage your staying power during cold weather hunts.